Esri/arcgis-rest-js/demos/express-oauth-advanced/README.md

 # ArcGIS REST JS Express Advanced oAuth 2.0 Demo

 This demo shows some more advanced uses of authentication features in ArcGIS REST JS.
-Specically:
+Specifically:

 1. Performing server based oAuth 2.0 to obtain a refresh token store the resulting token and refresh token in a session object on the server that can be looked up via an encrypted cookie.
 2. Sending the short lived token information to hydrate `ArcGISIdentityManager` in a client side environment while keeping the refresh token secure on the server.